 4 Seasons Book Club: TCPL's fiction book club

-Our fall meeting will be held on Thursday, September 26th (future title to be announced).
+Our fall meeting will be held on Thursday, September 26th, at 6:30 PM.

 Truth Be Told Non-Fiction Book Club

 Tuesdays in 2019: March 5, May 7, August 6, November 5

 6:30 - 7:30 PM

 Tompkins Trust Company Study Room

 Truth Be Told Non-Fiction Book Club meets quarterly to discuss a selected non-fiction title.
 Our meetings are held on Tuesdays from 6:30-7:30pm in the Tompkins Trust Company Study Room.

 The August 6th selection is The Bird Man and the Lap Dancer by Eric Hansen.

 Eric Hansen survives a cyclone on a boat off the Australian coast, cradles a dying man in Calcutta, and drinks mind-altering kava in Vanuatu.
 He helps a widower search for his wife's wedding ring amid plane-crash wreckage in Borneo and accompanies topless dancers on a bird-watching expedition in California.
 From the Maldives to Sacramento, from Cannes to Washington Heights, Eric Hansen has a way of getting himself into the most sacred ceremonies and the most candid conversation